bowenliang123/cryptography/README.md

 ## Description

-This Dify plugin `crypto` provides tools for Encryption, Decryption, Hashing with [Cryptography](https://cryptography.io/).
+This Dify plugin `cryptography` provides tools for Encryption, Decryption, Hashing with [Cryptography](https://cryptography.io/) library.

 ## Tools and Usage